-Bottomless brunch is more than just the food; it is the whole experience that defines it.
+A bottomless brunch is more than just the food; the whole experience defines it.
 From the ball-pit bars serving spaghetti meatballs and tequila punch to the trendy riverfront restaurants offering the best mimosas.

 I’ve divided the guide to cover brunches in all areas of London.
-So whether you’re a SW-type-of-girl who loves a healthy brunch with a splash of mimosas on the side or hail from SE or East London and favour the more experimental non-traditional types of brunch menus.
+So, whether you’re an SW-type-of-girl who loves a healthy brunch with a splash of mimosas on the side or hail from SE or East London and favour the more experimental non-traditional types of brunch menus.
 I got you covered.
-So, grab your girls and let’s brunch.
+Grab your girls, and let’s brunch.

-Here are 21 of the best brunches in London
+Here are some of the best brunches in London.

 Best Bottomless Brunch East London